 Staffan Liljas is a Swedish bass equally at home on the operatic and concert stages.
 In the spring of 2019, he has performed Sarastro in Mozart’s Die Zauberflöte with Labopéra D’Alsace.
-In the summer of 2018, he performed Davenaut in Marschner’s Der Vampyr.
-Earlier this spring, he performed the bass solo in Vivier’s Journal at the Stockholm Concert Hall to rave reviews.
+In the summer of 2018, he performed Davenaut in Marschner’s Der Vampyr at Läckö Slottsopera and in the spring, he performed the bass solo in Vivier’s Journal at the Stockholm Concert Hall to rave reviews.

 In the summer of 2017, he performed a critically lauded Sharpless in Puccini’s Madama Butterfly at Skånska Operan.
 In 2017 he was also Ben in a production of Menotti’s The Telephone in Stockholm.
 In 2016, he was part of two acclaimed opera performances in Sweden, first as the Badger in Janacek’s The cunning little vixen at Norrlandsoperan, and then in Ligetiland at Folkoperan in Stockholm – a performance with music by György Ligeti, where he performed Ligeti’s Aventures together with KammarensembleN.
 In 2015, he was Don Pedro in Läckö Slottsoperas highly praised production of Berlioz’ Beatrice et Benedict.
 In addition, he was Marco in Gianni Schicchi in a production in The Netherlands.
 In the summer of 2014 he sang his first Alberich in Wagner’s Das Rheingold in Oslo.